Global Sumud Parliamentary Congress

 Networking Lunch

-Session III – Ending Complicity: Policy Levers on Arms Transfers, Settlements, and Trade
+Session 3 – Ending Complicity: Policy Levers on Arms Transfers, Settlements, and Trade

-Session IV – Ending Impunity: The Parliamentary Role in Accountability
+Session 4 – Ending Impunity, From Law to Action: The Parliamentary Role in Accountability

 Coffee Break

-Session V – Working Together: Building a Functional Global Sumud Network
+Session 5 – Building The Global Sumud Network

 Signing of the Brussels Declaration & Closing Ceremony